WISDOM TEETH REMOVAL in HAMILTON

 On the other hand, regular visits will allow the dentist to spot complications early on and monitor tooth growth.
 When your molars are removed, you should be diligent with oral care to avoid infections and complications.

-Complications with Wisdom Teeth
+Common Complications with Wisdom Teeth

 The back of the mouth is often much more crowded, leaving a narrow space for the teeth to erupt.
 When a wisdom tooth doesn’t have enough room to come in, it’s considered impacted.
 The tooth may become twisted, lean to the side or become displaced as it struggles to emerge from the gum line.
 If you have had braces in the past, it is a good idea to get your molars removed before they move other teeth around to make room for growing in.